jeffcogswell/angular_node_route_test/readme.md

 After  ```ng build``` I copied all the dist files into the node app's public folder.

 Then note the main app.js.
-It always returns index.js for regular html page requests:
+It always returns index.js for regular html page requests; see the app.get call below:

 ```js
 var express = require('express');